Types of Commercial Vehicle Accidents

-At Auger & Auger, we have over 26 years of experience representing clients who have been injured in commercial vehicle accidents.
+At Auger & Auger Accident and Injury Lawyers, we have over 26 years of experience representing clients who have been injured in commercial vehicle accidents.
 We know how to take on the companies that are responsible for these vehicles to get you the compensation you deserve.
 These companies and their insurance companies will probably offer you some kind of settlement, but it will likely be much lower than you deserve.

 Before you accept any kind of settlement offer, call us at (800) 559-5741 or contact us online to schedule a free, no-obligation consultation with an experienced truck accident lawyer.
 We’ll review your case at no cost to you to help you determine if you deserve more than what the insurance company is offering.

 The Most Common Types of Commercial Vehicle Accidents

 As we mentioned before, there are any number of reasons why a truck or commercial vehicle accident may happen.
 However, some of the most common types of wrecks and their causes include:

 Intersection accidents can happen if a commercial vehicle goes through an intersection without stopping, or if they make a wide turn and hit another car.
 No matter the cause, intersection accidents often result in serious injuries and property damage.

 Carriage underride accidents occur when a passenger vehicle hits a semi truck, then slides underneath it.
 The bottom of the trailer is about the same height of a windshield, making these types of wrecks some of the most dangerous.